A study of Kock's fat Delta: Presentations of fat Delta

-\begin{lem} A map $f\:[m] \to [n]$ in $\Delta$ has the property $f(i+1) \leq f(i) + 1$ for $0\leq i \leq m$ if and only if its epi-mono factorisation coincides with its active-inert factorisation. \end{lem} \begin{proof} Suppose $f$ has the property, then the image $[k]$, with $k\leq m$, is an interval in $[n]$ since either $f(i+1)=f(i)$ or $f(i+1)=f(i)+1$ (by order preservation).
+\begin{lem} A map $f\:[m] \to [n]$ in $\Delta$ has the property $f(i+1) \leq f(i) + 1$ for $0\leq i \leq m-1$ if and only if its epi-mono factorisation coincides with its active-inert factorisation. \end{lem} \begin{proof} Suppose $f$ has the property, then the image $[k]$, with $k\leq m$, is an interval in $[n]$ since either $f(i+1)=f(i)$ or $f(i+1)=f(i)+1$ (by order preservation).
 In particular, the epi-mono factorisation of $f$ is of the form

-where the definition of the $\vpro$-product is recalled in \cref{sec:hypcat}.
 The first map is automatically active, and the second is inert (see \cref{rmk:indec}).
 Conversely, if the epi-mono factorisation of $f$ coincides with the active-inert factorisation then the first map in \eqref{diag:epimono} is an active surjection.
 That is, the image of $f$ is an interval in $[n]$ which forces $f$ to have the desired property. \end{proof}